-As Canada’s defence university, RMC will respond to research challenges faced by the CAF and DND as well as by Canadian society.
+As a university with a difference, RMC will respond to research challenges faced by the CAF and DND as well as by Canadian society.
 Our research relationships will allow recruitment and retention of the world-class Faculty interested in defence-related research.

 While our emphasis is on defence research we acknowledge that, “You cannot limit a keen intellect, or try to fetter its activity… [You] cannot put the untiring brain into cold storage, or prevent the thinker from thinking.”Footnote 13 To that end, respecting academic freedom, we fully support and encourage all inquiry-based research by our Faculty.